 Latanoprost (Xalatan, generic) is the standard brand.
-Latanoprost was the first prostaglandin to be approved as first-line treatment for elevated eye pressure.
-Three newer prostaglandins are travoprost (Travatan), bimatoprost (Lumigan),and tafluprost (Zioptan).
+Latanoprost was the first prostaglandin analog to be approved as first-line treatment for elevated eye pressure.
+Three newer prostaglandin analogs are travoprost (Travatan), bimatoprost (Lumigan), and tafluprost (Zioptan).
 These drugs are used to reduce eye pressure in patients with open-angle glaucoma and high ocular pressure.

 Side effects include itching, burning, and eye redness.
 All of these drugs may permanently change eye color from blue or green to brown.

 Topical beta-blockers lower the pressure inside the eye by inhibiting the production of aqueous humor.

 Timolol (Timoptic, Betimol, generic) is the standard brand.
 Other examples of beta-blockers used for glaucoma treatment are levobunolol (Betagan, generic), carteolol (Ocupress, generic), metipranolol (OptiPranolol, generic), and betaxolol (Betoptic, generic).

 After a beta-blocker is administered, only a tiny amount of the drug is absorbed by the cornea.
 Most of it enters in the bloodstream.
 These drugs, therefore, can cause side effects in parts of the body other than the eyes ("systemic" side effects).